sirslab/wepose/README.md

 ### Binary execution

 1. Install the Xsens Driver
-2. Check the COM port and the
+2. Check the COM port and the baudrate

 ### From source